spagnuolocarmine/playground-mpi/markdowns/2_intro.md

 When discussing MPI procedures the following semantic terms are used.

+- **blocking** A procedure is blocking if return from the procedure indicates the user is allowed to reuse resources specified in the call.
 - **nonblocking** A procedure is nonblocking if the procedure may return before the operation completes, and before the user is allowed to reuse resources (such as buffers) specified in the call.
-A nonblocking request is started by the call that initiates it, e.g., MPI_ISEND.
-The word complete is used with respect to operations, requests, and communications.
-An operation completes when the user is allowed to reuse resources, and any output buffers have been updated; i.e. a call to MPI_TEST will return flag = true.
-A request is completed by a call to wait, which returns, or a test or get status call which returns flag = true.
-This completing call has two effects: the status is extracted from the request; in the case of test and wait, if the request was nonpersistent, it is freed.
-A communication completes when all participating operations complete.
-**blocking** A procedure is blocking if return from the procedure indicates the user is allowed to reuse resources specified in the call.
-**local** A procedure is local if completion of the procedure depends only on the local executing process.
+- **local** A procedure is local if completion of the procedure depends only on the local executing process.
-**non-local** A procedure is non-local if completion of the operation may require the execution of some MPI procedure on another process.
+- **non-local** A procedure is non-local if completion of the operation may require the execution of some MPI procedure on another process.
 Such an operation may require communication occurring with another user process.
-**collective** A procedure is collective if all processes in a process group need to invoke the procedure.
+- **collective** A procedure is collective if all processes in a process group need to invoke the procedure.
 A collective call may or may not be synchronizing.
 Collective calls over the same communicator must be executed in the same order by all members of the process group.
-**predefined** A predefined datatype is a datatype with a predefined (constant) name (such as MPI_INT, MPI_FLOAT_INT, or MPI_UB) or a datatype constructed with MPI_TYPE_CREATE_F90_INTEGER, MPI_TYPE_CREATE_F90_REAL, or MPI_TYPE_CREATE_F90_COMPLEX.
-The former are named whereas the latter are unnamed.
+- **predefined** A predefined datatype is a datatype with a predefined (constant) name (such as MPI_INT, MPI_FLOAT_INT).
-**derived** A derived datatype is any datatype that is not predefined.
+- **derived** A derived datatype is any datatype that is not predefined.
-**portable** A datatype is portable, if it is a predefined datatype, or it is derived from a portable datatype using only the type constructors MPI_TYPE_CONTIGUOUS, MPI_TYPE_VECTOR, MPI_TYPE_INDEXED, MPI_TYPE_INDEXED_BLOCK, MPI_TYPE_CREATE_SUBARRAY, MPI_TYPE_DUP, and MPI_TYPE_CREATE_DARRAY.
+- **portable** A datatype is portable, if it is a predefined datatype, or it is derived from a portable datatype using only the type constructors MPI_TYPE_CONTIGUOUS, MPI_TYPE_VECTOR, MPI_TYPE_INDEXED, MPI_TYPE_INDEXED_BLOCK, MPI_TYPE_CREATE_SUBARRAY, MPI_TYPE_DUP, and MPI_TYPE_CREATE_DARRAY.
 Such a datatype is portable because all displacements in the datatype are in terms of extents of one predefined datatype.
-**equivalent** Two datatypes are equivalent if they appear to have been created with the same sequence of calls (and arguments) and thus have the same typemap.
-Two equivalent datatypes do not necessarily have the same cached attributes or the same names.
+- **equivalent** Two datatypes are equivalent if they appear to have been created with the same sequence of calls (and arguments) and thus have the same typemap.

 ## MPI Data Types